 Recently, the International Paper (IP) Texarkana Mill was acquired by Graphic Packaging International (GPI).
-A majority of the Riverbend WRD Member Entities are currently served by the New Boston Road and Millwood WTPs; however, the City of Atlanta, Texas is currently served by the Graphic Packaging International (GPI) WTP.
+A majority of the Riverbend WRD Member Entities are currently served by the New Boston Road and Millwood WTPs; however, the Cities of Atlanta and Domino, Texas is currently served by the Graphic Packaging International (GPI) WTP.
 The GPI WTP provides potable water to the mill, as well as the neighboring cities of Atlanta, Domino, and sometimes Queen City.
 Until recently, Queen City was supplied by groundwater wells, although before groundwater Queen City received treated water from the GPI WTP and also has a connection for redundancy if needed.
 This connection for redundancy was recently utilized when lightning struck one of the groundwater well pumps, rendering it inoperable.

-With the recent acquisition of the International Paper Texarkana Mill by Graphic Packaging International and a number of other growing costs associated with the implementation of the Ultimate Rule Curve, this regional water master plan includes additional treated water supply alternatives for the municipalities located in this segment of the study area.
+Due to the costs associated with the implementation of the Ultimate Rule Curve, such as the water storage fees, costs associated with modifications for cultural and environmental impacts, operating costs, etc., this regional water master plan includes additional treated water supply alternatives for the municipalities located in this segment of the study area.
 With particular respect to Alternative 4B, multiple opportunities can be compounded to provide a safe, secure water resource for the region for future generations.